Shandilya21/stock_movement_prediction/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The code is working for Apple Inc. srock price, Also you can produce results for other sock prices and amake a comparable plot.
+The code is working for Apple Inc. stock price, Also you can produce results for other sock prices and amake a comparable plot.
 The default number of epochs = 5.
 Feel free to set the epochs from Stockprediction.py.

 ```
 python3 Stockprediction.py